jamiewri/llm-terraform-code-report/README.md

 ## Improvements

 1. Reports are still generic and appear to be repeating the same 3-4 rule violations.
-    -  Evaluate each Terraform resource against each coding stardard rule individually.
+    -  Evaluate each Terraform resource against each coding standard rule individually.
 Similar to how CoPilot and CodeWhisperer prompt, but probably using the [Batch API](https://platform.openai.com/docs/guides/batch).
 2. Repetitive `requests` definition.
     - Migrate to [GitHub Python SDK](https://github.com/PyGithub/PyGithub).
 3. Serialization of inference and downloads negatively impacts overall run time.